socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 The LDAP application supports:

 * LDAP group support
-* File sharing with Nextcloud users and groups
+* File sharing with cyfrSpaces users and groups
-* Access via WebDAV and Nextcloud Desktop Client
+* Access via WebDAV and cyfrSpaces Desktop Client
-* Versioning, external Storage and all other Nextcloud features
+* Versioning, external Storage and all other cyfrSpaces features
 * Seamless connectivity to Active Directory, with no extra configuration required
 * Support for primary groups in Active Directory